skip to main content

 Accommodations will be determined on an individual basis.
 For in person or hybrid courses, accommodations may include, but are not limited to, attendance flexibility and remote participation, unless it would be a fundamental alteration.
 A fundamental alteration is a change that significantly alters the essential course or program requirements.

-A student considered at risk and seeking accommodations should include documentation from their medical provider that describes the impact of the condition and risk factors and limitations due to COVID-19.
+A student considered at risk and seeking accommodations should include documentation from their medical provider that describes the impact of the condition and risk factors and limitations due to their medical condition.

 For more information, contact Student Accessibility Services.